 Our Churches are located in a beautiful parish on the west coast of Scotland, near Oban, in Argyll.
-We hope to add more local information and history over time.
-You are very welcome to visit our Churches if you are a visitor in the area:
+There are currently still two church buildings which are used for worship.
+You are very welcome to visit them if you are a visitor in the area:

 The church building has remained relatively unchanged since